 Accessing the Collection

-The Anthropology collection is available for study by qualified researchers and students by advance appointment only.
-To determine if our collection contains any objects which might prove useful to your research, please visit our online collection database which is searchable by culture, geography, object type, and other selected criteria.
+The Anthropology collection is available to members of the originating communities as well as for study by qualified researchers and students by advance appointment only.
+To determine if our collection contains any objects from your cultural group, or which might prove useful to your research, please visit our online collection database which is searchable by culture, geography, object type, and other selected criteria.

 If you would like to arrange a visit to view specific objects and/or related documentation, please contact the Anthropology Collection Manager.
-Please include a CV and brief research proposal.
+For researchers, please include a CV, brief research proposal and list of the objects and/or types of documentation you would like to view.
 For students, also include a letter of support from a faculty member, on institutional letterhead.